 How is a Professional Practice Valued in an Arizona Divorce

-Attorneys, doctors, dentists, mental health professionals and the like may all have a professional practice that has a value.
+Attorneys, doctors, dentists, mental health professionals and the like may all have a values professional practice.
 Some or all of that value may be considered community property in a divorce.

-All of these different professional practice areas have unique and distinctly different characteristics that do not lend well to a single cookie cutter way of valuing this business in a divorce.
+All of these different professional practice areas have unique and distinctly different characteristics that do not lend well to a single cookie-cutter way of valuing this business in a divorce.

 At the time of the divorce, the wife had a marketing and public relations company while the husband was a partner at a large law firm where he earned a substantial income.

 Realizable Benefit or Capitalization of Earnings Approach to Valuing Goodwill